nextdoc/ai-tools/README.md

-# NextDoc Tools
+# Babashka AI Coding Tools

 Babashka tasks for running tests via nREPL connections.

 ## Overview

-NextDoc Tools provides utilities for connecting to nREPL servers and running tests.
+Provides utilities for connecting to nREPL servers and running tests.
-It's designed to work with Babashka, making it easy to run tests from the command line or programmatically.
+Runs in Babashka, making it fast & easy for Agents to run tests from the command line.

 ## Features